kitnil/guix-artwork/website/posts/swh-guix.md

 One foundation that sets it apart from other tools in these areas is _reproducibility_.
 From a high-level view, Guix allows users to _declare_ complete software environments and instantiate them.
-They can share those environments with others, which can replicate them or adapt them to their needs.
+They can share those environments with others, who can replicate them or adapt them to their needs.
 This aspect is key to reproducible computational
 experiments: scientists need to reproduce software environments before they can reproduce experimental results, and this is one of the things